In Action Casestudy by Eric Silvera & Sean Kenealy

 Introduce your crew?

+When you’re writing, you can dream up what you want – then in production, it’s time to get real and make your crazy ideas a reality (or at least try to).
 One of our biggest challenges was bringing a car chase to life – without using an actual car, and having only the actors sitting in chairs.
 Ridiculous, we know…While we were writing the car chase scene we believed it could work with a talented crew in multiple departments, and that the scene would slowly come to life with each stage of production (over months).

 We knew to pull this scene off we’d need interesting camera work, fast editing, a pulse-pounding score, intense sound design, and a commitment to play the scene as realistic as possible, even if the dialogue was jokey.
 At first footage of the scene looked ridiculous (we also had to spend much of the production convincing our crew that this was an idea that could work.

 They were pretty confused whenever we described the idea to them…hahaha).
 However, after months of cutting and tinkering with our editor, working with our composer to develop the score, adding some light VFX, and lastly, having our sound designer round out scene with sound FX, it finally looked and felt like how we imagined while writing…even if it’s just two dudes sitting in chairs, hahaha.

-ES: We wrote a few action screenplays before In Action.
-We’d send each other ridiculous emails back and forth with action movie plot ideas, and we joked about how if anyone ever saw our emails they could totally misinterpret them and think they were something other than a script ideas…So that’s how the story started.
+We wrote a few action screenplays before In Action.
+We’d send each other ridiculous emails back and forth with action movie plot ideas, and we joked about how anyone ever saw our emails they could totally misinterpret them and think they were something other than a script ideas…So that’s how the story started.

 Let’s talk pre-production: take us through a timeline of how you started and ended it.